EvangeliaPetraki/Ultrasound_Classification_CNN_CNN-LSTM/README.md

+# Deep Learning for Canine Echocardiography

-#  Multiclass & Binary Ultrasound Frame and Video Classification
+### Multiclass & Binary Ultrasound Frame and Video Classification
 ### ResNet50 CNN & Hybrid CNN–LSTM Models for MMVD Detection in Canine Echocardiography

 This repository contains the code used in the study: